OrchardCMS/OrchardCore/src/docs/guides/microsoft-entra-id-integration/README.md

 Follow the guide to [create a new Orchard Core CMS website](../../guides/create-cms-application/README.md)

-An Azure Account with Azure Active Directory configured.
+An Azure Account with Microsoft Entra ID configured.

 ## Login to OrchardCore Admin and enable the required Features

-Navigate to <https://localhost:5001/Admin/Features> and enable the Microsoft Authentication Azure Active Directory and the Users Registration features
+Navigate to <https://localhost:5001/Admin/Features> and enable the Microsoft Entra ID Authentication and the Users Registration features

 ![image](assets/enable-azuread.jpg)